systemEng-Learning/postgres-redis/README.md

 * `postgres_redis.table (string)`: Table to monitor for select and update query execution.
 * `postgres_redis.key_column(string)`: Table column name whose value will be used as the redis key when running the `set` command.
 * `postgres_redis.value_column(string)`: Table column name whose value will be used as the redis value when running the `set` command.
+* `postgres_redis.bg_delay(integer)`: Specifies the delay (in seconds) between activity rounds for the background postgres redis background worker.
+In each round, the background worker checks to see if there are new or changed values to send to the redis service.

 This is an example usage: